cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 **Change log**

+* May 21, 2025: Updated deadlines for Cisco Devices running Microsoft Teams Rooms with Cisco as the software upgrade provider.
+See [updated dealines →](#updated_deadlines)
 * March 19, 2025: Microsoft has updated their instructions for migration, see the updated [If you manage or enroll your devices in Intune section  →](#cisco-if-you-manage-or-enroll-your-devices-in-intune).
 We've added additional information about Device Enrollment Manager (DEM).
 See [Device Enrollment Manager section →](#device-enrollment-manager)
 * February 25, 2025: Updated Cisco software release plan.
 See [Software release plan section →](#cisco-sw-release-plan)